 Hi!
 I'm Kexin.
 Second-year Computer Science and Applied Math student @ Columbia Engineering.

-Currently @ Jane Street AMP.
 I'm passionate about building software tools to improve education & lives.
 More broadly, I'm interested in AI/ML, cool math puzzles, design, and board games/games in general (hit me up with your recs)!

 A web-based word game where players guess a five-letter word + 100% win-rate, 3.57 average guesses solver